feifeiwww/20220831_Databricks_Simple_Demo/README.md

 # 20220831_Databricks_Simple_Demo
 I have created several simple notebooks to help new users understand Databricks' use cases.
-* notebook1: to show within one Databricks notebook, you can run python, sql, R, scala, markdown, sh, pip etc.
+* notebook1: This notebook is to show within one Databricks notebook, you can run python, sql, R, scala, markdown, sh, pip etc.
-* notebook2: to show that you can use Databricks as simple as you use python locally (for example Jupyter notebook).
+* notebook2: This notebook is to show that you can use Databricks as simple as you use python locally (for example Jupyter notebook).
 If you are using ML clusters 10.4ML+, and if you are running sklearn, tensorflow etc. models, MLflow is automatically enabled to help you track your model parameters, metrics etc.
-* notebook3: Spark is faster.
+* notebook3: This notebook is spark is faster.
 This tutorial is from Datbricks Academy course [here](https://github.com/databricks-academy/scalable-machine-learning-with-apache-spark) under ML14.
 You will need to have both the "Includes" folder and the ML14 notebook under the same folder in order to run it under Databricks
 .
-* notebook4: to show you can create widgets and create dashboard based on your notebook immediately.
+* notebook4: This notebook is to show you can create widgets and create dashboard based on your notebook immediately.
-* notebook5: the steps to use autoML.
+* notebook5: This notebook is to show the steps to use autoML.
 You can begin building your first regression/classification/forecast model without writing any code.
-* notebook6: It is a fine grained time series tutorial using prophet.
-You may build thousands of time series models in parallel and run in minutes to get the forecast result using Databricks.
+* notebook6: This notebook is to show the fine grained time series models running in parallel tutorial.
+You may build thousands of time series models in parallel and run them in minutes to get the forecast results using Databricks.
 [Here](https://www.databricks.com/blog/2021/04/06/fine-grained-time-series-forecasting-at-scale-with-facebook-prophet-and-apache-spark-updated-for-spark-3.html) is the orginal blog post.

 ## If you would like run this demo on Databricks Community Edition (free), please follow the instructions below: